 - Talk more about the past than the present or the future.

-- Use body language to help convey your feelings and thoughts.
+- Use body language and eye contact to help convey your feelings and thoughts.

 - You may have to tell or go along with a lie.